Debayon/Coding_Techniques/README.md

 43. https://leetcode.com/problems/shortest-unsorted-continuous-subarray/
 44. https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/

+# Note:
-# Note: When we copy contents of one variable to other
+When we copy contents of one variable to other simply by assigning in python, we create an Alias, not a separate copy.